busraozcan/a1-busraozcan/README.md

 # a1-busraozcan
 a1-busraozcan created by GitHub Classroom

+## SAILING BOATS AND SAILORS FUN PAGE
-This is my first HTML-CSS Project
+This is my first HTML-CSS Project.
 This ReadMe.md includes the information which is about my site.
-//Coming soon....
+My site includes sailing boats that I love and also the sailors which are the famous and talented for me.
+The site is under progress.